ionoid-io-projects/workshop_dht11/src/README.md

 ```

 # Usage
-Copy the generated binary file to your raspberry pi and execute it
+Copy the generated binary file to your Raspberry Pi and execute it